Rhineland: 1918–1945

 The occupation of the Rhineland took place following the Armistice with Germany of 11 November 1918.
 The occupying armies consisted of American, Belgian, British and French forces.
 Under the Treaty of Versailles, German troops were banned from all territory west of the Rhine and within 50 kilometers east of the Rhine.

 In 1920, under massive French pressure, the Saar was separated from the Rhine Province and administered by the League of Nations until a plebiscite in 1935, when the region was returned to Germany.
 At the same time, in 1920, the districts of Eupen and Malmedy were transferred to Belgium (see German-Speaking Community of Belgium).

-Shortly after, France completely occupied the Rhineland, strictly controlling all important industrial areas.
-The Germans responded with passive resistance and hyperinflation; the French gained very little of the reparations they wanted.
-French troops did not leave the Rhineland until 1925.
+In January 1923, in response to Germany's failure to meet its reparations obligations, French and Belgian troops occupied the Ruhr district, strictly controlling all important industrial areas.
+The Germans responded with passive resistance, which led to hyperinflation, and the French gained very little of the reparations they wanted.
+French troops left the Ruhr in August 1925.

+The occupation of the remainder of the Rhineland ended on 30 June 1930.

 On 7 March 1936, in violation of the Treaty of Versailles, German troops marched into the Rhineland and other regions along the Rhine.
-German territory west of the Rhine had been off-limits to the German military.
+After 1918, territory west of the Rhine had been off-limits to the German military.
+However, there was no opposition to its re-occupation from other powers such as France and the UK, despite the fact that in 1936 the German forces were not particularly strong and could have been pushed back.
+This lack of action by other powers gave Hitler confidence and Germany increased its programme of re-armament which led to war in 1939.

-In 1945, the Rhineland was the scene of major fighting as the Allied forces overwhelmed the German defenders.
+Towards the end of the war the Rhineland was the scene of major fighting as the Allied forces overwhelmed the German defenders in 1945.

 Post-1946

 In 1946, the Rhineland was divided into the newly founded states of Hesse, North Rhine-Westphalia, and Rhineland-Palatinate.
-North Rhine-Westphalia is one of the prime German industrial areas, containing significant mineral deposits, (coal, lead, lignite, magnesium, oil, and uranium) and water transport.
-In Rhineland-Palatinate agriculture is more important, including the vineyards in the Ahr, Mittelrhein, and Mosel regions.
+North Rhine-Westphalia is one of the prime German industrial areas, containing significant mineral deposits (coal, lead, lignite, magnesium, oil, and uranium) and water transport.
+In the Rhineland-Palatinate agriculture is more important, including the vineyards in the Ahr, Mittelrhein, and Mosel regions.